 The Direct Request process is a mechanism that allows a landlord to apply for an expedited decision, and as such, the landlord must follow and submit documentation exactly as prescribed by the Act and Policy Guideline #39 - Direct Requests.
 There can be no omissions or deficiencies with items being left open to interpretation or inference.
+Under the provisions of Policy Guideline #39 - Direct Requests, when making an application for dispute resolution through the direct request process, the landlord must provide copies of documents showing changes to the tenancy agreement or tenancy, such as rent increases, or changes to parties or their agents [emphasis added].

 I find that the evidentiary material provided by the applicant brings into question whether the correct landlord is identified on the Application for Dispute Resolution by Direct Request.
-The landlord listed on the Application for Dispute Resolution is an individual, who will be identified as bearing the initials "MC", and is different than the individual listed as the landlord on the tenancy agreement.
-The landlord listed on the tenancy agreement is an individual, who, for the purpose of this decision, will be identified as bearing the initials "JC".
+The landlord listed on the Application for Dispute Resolution is an individual, who will be identified as bearing the initials "BP", and is different than the individual listed as the landlord on the tenancy agreement.
+The landlord listed on the tenancy agreement is an individual, who, for the purpose of this decision, will be identified as bearing the initials "GP".

-The tenancy agreement demonstrates that "JC" was listed on the tenancy agreement as the landlord, and that "JC" endorsed the terms of the tenancy agreement to enter into a tenancy agreement with the tenant identified on the tenancy agreement and on the application for dispute resolution.
+The tenancy agreement demonstrates that "GP" was listed on the tenancy agreement as the landlord, and that "GP" endorsed the terms of the tenancy agreement to enter into a tenancy agreement with the tenants identified on the tenancy agreement and on the application for dispute resolution.

-I find that the applicant has not provided any evidentiary material to demonstrate whether the landlord listed on the application for dispute resolution, "MC", inherited the tenancy agreement from the landlord listed on the tenancy agreement, or whether the applicant "MC" has authorization to act as an agent for the landlord listed on the tenancy agreement.
-I further find that the applicant "MC" has not demonstrated that MC entered into a tenancy agreement with the individual identified as the respondent tenant on the application form, and has not provided any evidentiary material to demonstrate that MC may have purchased and took ownership of the premises which comprises the rental unit, and, by extension, that MC may have inherited the tenancy agreement from the original landlord identified in the tenancy agreement.
+I find that the applicant has not provided any evidentiary material to demonstrate whether the landlord listed on the application form, "BP", inherited the tenancy agreement from the landlord listed on the tenancy agreement, or whether the applicant "BP" has authorization to act as an agent for the landlord listed on the tenancy agreement.
+I further find that the applicant "BP" has not demonstrated that he entered into a tenancy agreement with the individuals identified as the respondent tenants on the application for dispute resolution, and has not provided any evidentiary material to demonstrate that he may have purchased and taken ownership of the premises which comprises the rental unit, and, by extension, that he inherited the tenancy agreement from the original landlord identified in the tenancy agreement.